dblock/kahneraja.github.io/_posts/2016-04-03-martin-fowler-talking-at-the-australian-technology-park-in-sydney.md

 He traverses commonly discussed topics in a very unique way.
 He starts by looking at the human, social, and scientific consequences of technology choices, design patterns and agile practices.

 Listening to him talk reminded me that working in technology is quite a privilege.
-Technology is often at the heart of modern successful business.

 He's the sort of technologist who writes clean code not because he's an precision artist.
 Instead, Martin Fowler writes clean code because he is a main stream hacktivist thoughtworker.